Bike rides and early starts

 Gaining height on horseback also provides new points of view to admire the châteaux of the Loire, the great vineyards of Burgundy and Bordeaux, or the Bay of the Mont-Saint-Michel.
 Trekking horses are ideal for beginners, accustomed to their environment and moving with a sure footing, so you can experience unspoilt corners without needing prior experience.
 Some 8,000 equestrian centres and specialist agencies will get you started - and the Geo Cheval website can suggest routes throughout France.

-For wilder adventures, set off at full speed on the Route d'Artagnan, a European benchmark.
-Departing from Lupiac in Occitanie, where the proud Gascon musketeer of King Louis XIV hailed from, the route stretches all the way to the Netherlands via the beautiful Loire Valley.
-Head to Chambord and its enormous parkland for memorable cavalcades in the centuries-old forests.
+For a wilder adventure, you should set off at full throttle on the Route d'Artagnan, a European benchmark.
+Departing from Lupiac, in the Occitanie region of France, where King Louis XIV's proud Gascon musketeer originated, it crosses France, taking two routes via the beautiful Loire Valley.
+Head to Chambord and its enchanting park for some memorable cavalcades under century-old trees.

 Thinking of a more peaceful ride?
 Chugging along in total safety, donkeys also make affectionate guides and travel companions for family trips.
 Load your picnic, bags and kids and off you go, either on your own or accompanied by a country guide.
 From the Brittany coast to the thyme-scented paths of Provence, the National Donkey and Hiking Federation provides a comprehensive list of donkeys and suitable routes throughout France.

 Get a "Ticket to ride" : Win a trip to the 2023 Tour de France